erik-eyler/popular-words/README.md

 ## MVP

-⋅⋅\*A date range search bar
+- A date range search bar

-⋅⋅\*A word search bar
+- A word search bar

-⋅⋅\*Output box that gives the most popular words for the user generated date range from the Guardian's archive with the number of times used
+- Output box that gives the most popular words for the user generated date range from the Guardian's archive with the number of times used

-⋅⋅\*Minimal HTML and CSS
+- Minimal HTML and CSS

 ---

 ## Post-MVP

-⋅⋅\*Word bubble stylized output box for the words generated that makes the words bigger based on how often they were used
+- Word bubble stylized output box for the words generated that makes the words bigger based on how often they were used

-⋅⋅\*Replicating the entire search bar + output box to allow the user to compare multiple searches across the keyword and date range search bars.
+- Replicating the entire search bar + output box to allow the user to compare multiple searches across the keyword and date range search bars.

-⋅⋅\*More stylized CSS
+- More stylized CSS

 ---